Mystic Cruises fleet

 All the four Mystic Cruises ocean-going ships will operate on global itineraries leaving from various seaports worldwide.
 The new company will rely mainly on North American passenger sourcing.
 Fly-cruise deals from the USA will be also available for booking.

-Company's fleet of modern riverboats is deployed exclusively in Europe - on Douro River (in Portugal), on Seine-Rhone river (in France) and on the Western-Central European rivers Moselle, Rhine and Danube.
+The company's fleet of modern riverboats is deployed exclusively in Europe - on Douro River (in Portugal), on Seine-Rhone river (in France), and on the Western-Central European rivers Moselle, Rhine, and the Danube.
 Boats' homeports (departure ports) include Germany (Passau, Cologne, Berlin, Stuttgart, Stralsund, Saarbrucken, Potsdam), France (Paris, Lyon), Basel-Zurich (Switzerland), Prague (Czech Republic), Amsterdam (Holland).

 The company also owns a luxury hotel barge - Spirit of Chartwell - cruising on Douro River since 2012.